love logo

 yoga1 yoga2 yoga3

-After graduating from Princeton University with a degree in Neuropsychology, Jackie Long, MA (formerly Jackie Schwenker) was on a path to study the effects of yoga and meditation on the brain.
+After graduating Summa Cum Laude (with highest honors) from Princeton University with a degree in psychology and a specialization in neuroscience, Jackie Long (formerly Jackie Schwenker) was on a path to study the effects of yoga and meditation on the brain.
 She realized along the way, however, that practicing and teaching yoga fulfilled her much more than researching it.
-Stepping out of academia and onto the yoga mat has changed her life and she finds great inspiration from her own practice and from each of her students.
+Stepping out of academia, onto the yoga mat and into the counseling arena has changed her life and she finds great inspiration from her own practice and from each of her students and clients.
 Jackie studied extensively at the Sivananda Yoga Center and moved on to study at the Integral Yoga Institute (established by Swami Satchidananda, a devoted student of Swami Sivananda) where she received her teaching certificate in 2001.
 That year, she also began her studies at the Institute of Transpersonal Psychology, where she graduated in 2004 with a Master's degree in Counseling Psychology and a certificate in Creative Expression.
+Jackie has a private practice in Los Altos as a Marriage & Family Therapist (License # 47100) where she supports people on the path of self discovery, personal growth, and more fulfilling relationships with self and others.
+You can find out more about her counseling practice at www.JaclynLong.com.

-Jackie is inspired by the rich overlap between Western psychology, Buddhist theory and yogic philosophy (also known as raja yoga).
-She aims to incorporate the psychological aspect of yoga into each of her classes.
-Her classes focus on stress relief, relaxation, the development of inner awareness and the cultivation of metta (loving kindness).
-With her warm and nurturing voice, she creates a non-competitive atmosphere so students can move inward and can begin to rediscover their true nature.
+Jackie is inspired by the rich overlap between Western psychology, Buddhist theory and yogic philosophy.
+She seamlessly incorporates psychological principles into each of her classes.
+Her classes focus on stress relief, relaxation, the development of mindfulness (non-judgmental, compassionate awareness) and the cultivation of metta (loving kindness).
+With her warm and nurturing voice, she creates a non-competitive atmosphere so students can move inward and connect with themselves, each other, and can feel more a part of the interconnected web of life.

 Jackie lives in Half Moon Bay, California.
-During her free time, she enjoys walking on the beach, surfing, writing music, playing guitar, reading and cuddling with her husband.
+During her free time, she enjoys walking on the beach, surfing, writing music, singing, playing guitar, and hanging out with her friends, husband and son.

 beach surf2 surf1